HorizenOfficial/horizen-docs/docs/horizen-chain/integrations/mcp-server.md

 - *"What Stork feed ID should I use for ETH/USD on Horizen?"*
 - *"What contracts are deployed on Horizen testnet?"*
 - *"How do I integrate Goldsky with Horizen?"*
-- *"Search the Horizen docs for validator setup."*
+- *"Search the Horizen docs for bridging ZEN."*

 Every response includes a source attribution and verification date — the agent will never fabricate an address or URL.